 If you consider increasing cloud usage, e-commerce, remote health, and examples of digital transformation, the future of managed print services (MSP) may seem uncertain.
-Fewer manual processes, paper reduction and green initiatives, and, especially since the onset of the pandemic, people preferring to do business at a distance and with minimal contact, all seem to be pointing to a decrease in the demand for managed print services.
+In addition, fewer manual processes, paper reduction and green initiatives, and the hybrid work trend seem to indicate a decrease in the demand for managed print services.

 However, market research is leading analysts to make a significantly different prediction.
 According to Mordor Intelligence, the global managed print market is anticipated to grow 8.52 percent CAGR between 2023 and 2028 to reach $63.35 billion.

-However, Technavio points out that managed print services adoption in banking, financial services and insurance (BFSI) represents a significant portion of growth in this market.
-Printed documents are still integral to many processes in these businesses, and managed print services shift the burden for managing large deployments of printers, copiers, scanners, and fax machines from in-house staff to the service provider.
+However, managed print services adoption in banking, financial services and insurance (BFSI) represents a significant portion of the growth in this market.
+Printed documents are still integral to many processes in these businesses.
+Managed print services shift the burden for managing large deployments of printers, copiers, scanners, and fax machines from in-house staff to the service provider.

 Using a managed print service provider can also overcome some additional pain points.
 Deployments of printers and other devices necessary for document management often grow as a business’s needs and IT environment grow.
 Unfortunately, as new hardware is implemented and consumables purchased, the company doesn’t always use the same vendors, making maintenance and ordering more complicated and expensive than it needs to be.
 A managed print deployment can be standardized, saving the business – and the managed service provider – time and money.
 Also, managed printers can be monitored remotely and consumables delivered in ample time, so the company doesn’t have to experience lengthy downtime.